 I used the Debian installer to partition the harddisk, creating a swap partition (/dev/hda5) and the root partition (/dev/hda6), 1GB each.
 For the rest (~36GB) I used LVM and created logical volumes for /home (10GB), /tmp (1GB), /usr (2GB) and /var (1GB).

 Then I did a minimal installation, and rebooted into the fresh system using the installed kernel (version 2.4).
-Everything was working so far, but I decided to compile a new kernel from the 2.6 series to use the harddisk via the new SATA interface.
+Everything was working so far, but I decided to compile a fresh kernel from the 2.6 series to use the harddisk via the new SATA interface.